 A code injection occurs when an attacker sends invalid data to a web application.
 One of the most common injection flaws is SQL injection, which occurs when untrusted data is sent to an interpreter while constructing a vulnerable SQL call.
 To avoid a code injection, make sure to review the source code to limit data exposure and prevent injection attacks.

 2) Broken Authentication

-Improper implementation of authentication functions and session management often leads to attacks on user identity, keys, passwords, and session tokens.
+Implementation errors like improper implementation of authentication functions and session management often leads to attacks on user identity, keys, password storage, and session tokens.
 To ensure that you are following website security best practices, be sure to perform external security audits before deploying the code to production.

 3) Sensitive Data Exposure

 Sensitive data exposure occurs when web applications and APIs fail to protect sensitive data, such as credit card numbers, social security numbers, personal information, or medical information.
 This can be prevented by identifying sensitive data according to privacy laws and applying controls per classification.
 Data encryption can be enforced with HSTS – HTTP Strict Transport Security.